-An example is Predii Repair Intelligence used in the automotive industry which uses learning algorithms to form correlations symptoms, between components and diagnostic trouble codes.
-Predii is able to search manuals. warranty data specification documents from the original equipment manufacturer.
+An example is Predii Repair Intelligence used in the automotive industry which uses learning algorithms to form correlations between symptoms, components and diagnostic trouble codes.
+Predii is able to search manuals, warranty data and specification documents from the original equipment manufacturer.
 It is also able to analyse data from similar repair orders to assist in solution design.
-The use of this technology is reported to increase the discoverina of а component and trouble code by 94 percent compared with human capability.
-152
+The use of this technology is reported to increase the discovering accuracy of symptom, а component and trouble code by 94 percent compared with human capability.